jacobandreas/blog/_posts/2016-02-18-monference.md

 [distillation](http://arxiv.org/abs/1503.02531) seem like good candidates for "same model, different monference".)
-And the networks-as-_models_ perspective shouldn't be completely ignored: it's resulted in a fruitful line of work that replaces log-linear potentials with little neural networks [inside CRFs](http://www.eecs.berkeley.edu/~gdurrett/papers/durrett-klein-acl2015.pdf).
+And the networks-as-_models_ perspective shouldn't be completely ignored: it's resulted in a fruitful line of work that replaces log-linear potentials with neural networks [inside CRFs](http://www.eecs.berkeley.edu/~gdurrett/papers/durrett-klein-acl2015.pdf).
-(Though one of the usual selling points of these methods is that "you get to keep your dynamic program", which we've argued here is true of regular recurrent networks as well.)
+(Though one of the usual selling points of these methods is that "you get to keep your dynamic program", which we've argued here is true of suitably organized recurrent networks as well.)

 In spite of all this, as research focus in this corner of the machine learning community shifts towards [planning, reasoning, and harder algorithmic